The Mediator pattern is a behavioral design pattern.

 dogButton.didPress()

-After another success, we add the sound of a pig squeal, already three classes of buttons:
+After another success, we add the sound of a pig squeal, now three classes of buttons:

 class DuckButton {